 Do I need a battery backup system?

-If you have a sump pump, definitely consider adding an emergency backup sump pump systems.
-A backup system provides added peace of mind, protecting your home against power outage, sump pump failure and heavy rains that can overwhelm your existing sump pump system.
+If you have a sump pump, definitely consider adding ansystems.
+A provides added peace of mind, protecting your home against power outage, sump pump failure and heavy rains that can overwhelm your existing sump pump system.
 The backup power can come from a car battery, or even better, a deep cycle boat battery.
 Most of the systems charge the batteries while the power is on, ensuring the battery is fully charged in the event of a power outage.
 Alternatively, a trickle charger used for car batteries is also an option.

-It is also recommended, especially if you live in an area prone to flooding, that you install a water powered backup pump.
+It is also recommended, especially if you live in an area prone to flooding, that you install a.
 No electricity or batteries are required and the system takes over when primary sump system fails.
 This is ideal for flood prevention during extended power outages that may exceed the life of a backup battery system.

 Help!
 I still have questions.